keypunk/cyberia-client/README.md

 ```
 Let the Gradle build system download all the necessary libraries
 Once the building and indexing is complete, you can run the client.

-### Client information
-There is only one employee account (username: "admin", password: "1234"), since registration for employees over a customer client should not be possible, logically.
-Registration is only possible for customers.